May 12, 2015

 What is the goal of pastoral ministry?
-With many temptations to stray from the instruction given to church leaders in the New Testament, Alistair Begg reminds pastors of their role as stewards of God’s people.
-As pastors seek to feed God’s flock and fulfill their ministry of pastoral care, they should encourage, exhort, admonish, and council out of love, both in public proclamation and individual care.
+In the face of so many temptations to stray from the instruction given to church leaders in the New Testament, Alistair Begg reminds pastors of their role as stewards of God’s people.
+As pastors seek to feed God’s flock and fulfill their ministry of pastoral care, they should encourage, exhort, admonish, and counsel out of love both in public proclamation and individual care.

 Sermon Transcript: Print

 Father, in the stillness of this lovely morning hour, we bow before you.
 You are God, and there is no other.
 Our times are in your hands.
 When we think of everything that has had to happen in the universe to assemble us in this way this morning, we are overawed by your grace.
 We would never even know each other or know of each other’s existence were it not for your grace to us in the Lord Jesus Christ, who is the Great Shepherd of the sheep.
 And we, entrusted, many of us, with the responsibilities of leadership in the church and of being undershepherds of the people of God, feel very much that burden.
 And so we pray that as we spend these moments together now, that you will help us to think these things out and to affirm again our commitment to care for those who are in our flocks.
 For we pray in Jesus’ name.
 Amen.